AugustusAraujo/hyprland_profile_v0/README.md

 Todo:
+- [] this repo root needs to be ~/config/
 - [] Move all default omarchy config to this repo
 - [] use zsh or see other alternatives
+- [] config ghostty
+- [] config nemo
 - [] auto center and resize on toggle float
-- [] Write a setup script to use this as slink
+- [] Write a setup script to install everything and override some files
 - [] Find a emoji popover like Windows' (smile?, efck?)
 - [] Change window border
 - [] config plymouth